Spinocerebellar Ataxia Type 1Symptoms, Doctors, Treatments, Advances & More

 This condition is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 An affected person usually inherits the altered gene from one affected parent.
 However, some people with SCA1 do not have a parent with the disorder.

-Puneet Opal is a Neurologist in Chicago, Illinois.
-Dr. Opal has been practicing medicine for over 36 years and is rated as an Elite provider by MediFind in the treatment of Spinocerebellar Ataxia Type 1.
-His top areas of expertise are Spinocerebellar Ataxia Type 1, Giant Axonal Neuropathy, Olivopontocerebellar Atrophy, and Spinocerebellar Ataxia.
+Puneet Opal is a Neurologist practicing medicine in Chicago, Illinois.
+He has been practicing medicine for over 37 years.
+Dr. Opal is rated as an Elite provider by MediFind in the treatment of Spinocerebellar Ataxia Type 1.
+He is also highly rated in 18 other conditions, according to our data.
+His clinical expertise encompasses Spinocerebellar Ataxia Type 1, Giant Axonal Neuropathy, Olivopontocerebellar Atrophy, and Spinocerebellar Ataxia.
+Dr. Opal is board certified in American Board Of Psychiatry And Neurology - Neurology (Certified).

-Vikram Shakkottai is a Neurologist in Dallas, Texas.
+Vikram Shakkottai is a Neurologist practicing medicine in Ann Arbor, Michigan.
 Dr. Shakkottai is rated as an Elite provider by MediFind in the treatment of Spinocerebellar Ataxia Type 1.
-His top areas of expertise are Olivopontocerebellar Atrophy, Spinocerebellar Ataxia, Spinocerebellar Ataxia Type 1, and Drug Induced Dyskinesia.
+He is also highly rated in 72 other conditions, according to our data.
+His clinical expertise encompasses Olivopontocerebellar Atrophy, Spinocerebellar Ataxia, Spinocerebellar Ataxia Type 1, and Drug Induced Dyskinesia.

 Published Date: February 01, 2011